 The indictable offence of assaulting a police officer has a maximum penalty of 21 years imprisonment.

 Wounding or causing bodily harm

-It is an offence to wound or cause grievous bodily harm to another person, which includes life endangering and serious bodily injuries.
-The method of how this is achieved does not matter.
-The maximum penalty is 21 years imprisonment.
+It is an offence under section 172 of the Criminal Code to wound or cause grievous bodily harm to another person.
+This includes life threatening and serious bodily injuries.
+The maximum penalty for wounding is 21 years imprisonment.

 Indecent and sexual assault

 It is an offence under section 127 to indecently assault a person in Tasmania.
 When this is dealt with as a summary offence, it carries a maximum penalty of 50 penalty units or two years imprisonment.

 As an indictable offence, indecent assault is punishable by a maximum of 21 years imprisonment.

 An aggravated sexual assault of another person is also a crime punishable by up to 21 years imprisonment.